Nearly 1 in 4 DPS students with a threat assessment deemed ‘high’ level of concern

 Among the schools DPS provided with the number of students who were being patted down, North High School had the greatest number with 12, followed by Kennedy and Lincoln high schools with six each.

-The week of the March 22 shooting, East High School had three students who were undergoing pat down proceedures.
+The week of the March 22 shooting, East High School had three students who were undergoing pat down procedures.

 Nearly one in four students with a threat assessment were rated “high.”